Northgate station (Sound Transit): Transit-oriented development

 Thornton Place, a transit-oriented development opened at Northgate Transit Center in 2009.

 In anticipation of light rail construction, the area around Northgate Mall was identified by the city as an "urban village" in 1993, with heavy potential for transit-oriented development.
 In 2007, the city rezoned the Northgate area to support an increased height limit of 125 ft.

 In 2009, one of the mall's surface parking lots was converted into a mixed-use, transit-oriented development called "Thornton Place", with 109 condominiums, 278 apartments (including affordable units), a movie theater, and 50,000 sqft of retail space.
 The complex, which also includes a community park and a daylit section of Thornton Creek, was heralded as one of Seattle's first true transit-oriented developments.

 The city of Seattle published an "urban design framework" for the Northgate area in 2013, outlining a vision for the redevelopment of the neighborhood into an urban center, based on the 1993 urban village designation.
 The report focused on maximizing transit-oriented development around the transit center and light rail station by building mixed-use infill development in the surface parking lots south of the mall with open spaces and plazas.
 The draft "Seattle 2035" comprehensive plan, written in 2015, anticipates at least 1,600 residential units and 6,000 jobs to be added to the Northgate area by 2035.
 Simon Property Group announced a major redevelopment plan for Northgate Mall in 2018, proposing the addition of office space and 1,200 apartment units on the 55 acre site.
 The redevelopment also includes a hockey center that serves as the training facility for the Seattle Kraken, which opened in September 2021.
+The first hotel in the development opened in 2025 and is scheduled to be followed by the first residential building in 2026.

 In 2019, the Seattle Housing Authority acquired Northgate Commons, a 1950s apartment complex on the north side of the mall, with the intent of redeveloping it into a mixed-income public housing complex.
 The agency announced plans in 2021 to build six new buildings on the site with 1,400 total apartment units that would include affordable housing.
-King County Metro announced a 75-year lease agreement with Bridge Housing and Community Roots Housing in 2022 to develop a seven-story apartment building with 232 affordable units and a childcare center.
-The building, on the north half of the surface park-and-ride lot adjacent to the former bus bays, began construction in late 2023 and is scheduled to be completed in 2025.
+King County Metro announced a 75-year lease agreement with Bridge Housing and Community Roots Housing in 2022 to develop a seven-story apartment building with 235 affordable units and a childcare center.
+The building, which uses the north half of the surface park-and-ride lot adjacent to the former bus bays, began construction in late 2023 and was completed in December 2025.